tenchi-security/zanshin-cli/README.md

 **Options**:

-* `--profile TEXT`: Configuration file section to read API key and configutation from  [default: default]
+* `--profile TEXT`: Configuration file section to read API keyand configuration from  [default: default]
 * `--format [json|table|csv|html]`: Output format to use for list operations  [default: json]
-* `--verbose / --no-verbose`: Print timiing and other information to stderr  [default: True]
+* `--verbose / --no-verbose`: Print more information to stderr  [default: True]
 * `--install-completion`: Install completion for the current shell.
 * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
 * `--help`: Show this message and exit.